swentel/indieweb/README.md

 To resubscribe to your WebSub subscriptions via drush, run the following command: 'indieweb-websub-resubscribe' Once a day is fine for the latter.
 Don't forget to add the -l param with your domain as well.

+When you receive a notification from a hub, the content is stored in a queue first and handled afterwards by either drush or cron.
+This makes sure no duplicate items are saved for instance to microsub.

 More configuration is at configuration at admin/config/services/indieweb/websub.

 You need https://github.com/swentel/p3k-websub/commit/4310388f712082e4ee310eb7de462d140023a388 as a patch on the